Climate Matters

 There are several different types of drought, characterized by a deficit of precipitation (meteorological), soil moisture (agricultural), or runoff (hydrological).

-The U.S. has experienced significant meteorological, agricultural, and hydrological droughts since 2011.
-Drought can lead to short- and long-term impacts on water supplies, agriculture, ecosystems, wildfire risk, public health and more.
+The U.S. has experienced significant droughts of all three types in the past decades and centuries.
+Drought can lead to short- and long-term impacts on water supplies, agriculture, ecosystems, wildfire risk, public health, and more.

-The recent southwestern megadrought (2000-2021) is the most severe of the past 1,200 years, and over 40% of the drought’s severity is attributed to human-caused climate change.
+For example, the recent southwestern megadrought (2000-2021) was the most severe of the past 1,200 years, and over 40% of the drought’s severity is attributed to human-caused climate change.
 Risks of severe and prolonged megadroughts in the Southwest are projected to intensify over this century with continued warming.

 As the climate continues to warm, the western U.S. also faces increasing risks of hydrological drought due to declining snowpack and earlier spring melt.

-Overall, human-caused warming is projected to result in drier soils and less runoff in the long term.
 According to the latest IPCC reports, warming since the 1950s has also increased the frequency of concurrent heatwaves and droughts on a global scale.
+Throughout 2020 and 2021, the western U.S. suffered a series of compound heat, drought, and wildfire events that impacted communities and ecosystems and caused more than $38 billion in damages.

 These resources explore the science, trends, and local impacts of drought